Skip to Content

 • Offender surveillance and accountability programs

 The court will also be responsible for trying your case and upholding and enforcing any punishments the offender faces following a criminal conviction.
+A unique aspect of Kansas City's approach is its holistic perspective, offering continuous monitoring and support services that go beyond the courtroom to help victims rebuild their lives and regain independence in a safe environment.

-How Does An Order of Protection Work in Missouri?
+How Does an Order of Protection Work in Missouri?

-How to get an Order of Protection in Missouri
+How to Get an Order of Protection in Missouri?

-In order to get a domestic violence protection order you will need to file the proper paperwork with the court.
-If you live in Kansas City or elsewhere in Jackson County, you will need to file for an Order of Protectionwith the 16th Circuit Court.
-This can be done online, or in person at the courthouse.
-In emergency situations you should go directly to the police department and file a petition for an order of protection in person.
+To get a domestic violence protection order, you will need to file the proper paperwork with the court.
+If you live in Kansas City or elsewhere in Jackson County, you will need to file for an Order of Protection with the 16th Circuit Court.
+This can be done online or in person at the courthouse.

 If you are concerned for the safety of your child and they have been victims of domestic violence, you may also file a Child Order of Protection on their behalf in the same manner.
+Child Orders of Protection are crucial for safeguarding young ones from abusive environments and ensuring they have the safe, nurturing care they deserve.

-What Is An Ex Parte Order of Protection?
+What Is an Ex Parte Order of Protection?

-What happens after an Ex Parte Order?
+What Happens After an Ex Parte Order?

 This is how an Ex Parte Order works in Missouri: